 OPSI works with departments to release datasets for public use.
 The City of Tulsa Open Data Portal can be found online.

 Mayor/Council Citywide Outcomes

 The OPSI staff meets annually with the Mayor and City Council to set strategic outcome-oriented goals.
 These goals go beyond the city’s day-to-day functions and reflect community-wide goals.
 By setting goals at a high level, it enables innovation beyond the direct functions of city hall and fosters partnership with non-profits, the philanthropic community and other government entities.

 The Office of Performance Strategy & Innovation is kicking off another round of Human Centered Design training on September 12.
 What’s Human Centered Design?
 It’s a creative approach to problem solving that starts with people and ends with innovative solutions to meet their needs.
 Human Centered Design involves three phases: 1) Inspiration, 2) Ideation, and 3) Implementation.
 It’s based on the principle that as long as you stay grounded in the desires of people you’re designing for, your ideas will evolve into the right solution.
 The principles of HCD can be applied to tangible goods, like playgrounds or streets, as well as services, like permits and safety programs.
 Learn more and sign up!

 The Office of Performance Strategy equips leaders in process improvement and efficiency who are spread throughout various City departments and are dedicated to ensuring the City operates as effectively as possible.
-Employees who successfully complete our program are trained in LEAN/Six Sigma and receive a Green Belt certificate.
+Employees who successfully complete our program are trained in Continuous Improvement and receive a Green Belt certificate in LEAN/Six Sigma.

 Process maps are helpful in a number of ways including identifying potential bottlenecks in a process, training new hires on how to do the tasks associated with their jobs, and planning for the future.